Is Urban Farming Profitable in India? Real ₹ Numbers After 14 Months (2026)

 • Daily maintenance (watering, checking)

-• Weekly tasks (pruning, fertilizing)
+• Weekly tasks (pruning, harvesting, fertilising)

 • Monthly projects (replanting, troubleshooting)

-• Which plants thrived
+• Which varieties thrived in subtropical conditions

-• Which plants died
+• Which died — and why

-• Replacement needs
+• Replacement frequency and cost

 Initial Investment Breakdown